Space Plasmatics

 Space Plasmatics was founded in April 2021.

-What was a significant achievement for Space Plasmatics' technology?
+What is a key achievement of Space Plasmatics' technology?

-Space Plasmatics' thrusters were successfully tested in space on the RAKIA nanosatellite, which launched to the International Space Station (ISS) in February 2022.
-RAKIA was the first nanosatellite to use plasma thrusters for propulsion.
+Space Plasmatics' thrusters were successfully tested in space on the RAKIA nanosatellite, which launched to the International Space Station (ISS) in February 2022, marking the first nanosatellite to use plasma thrusters for propulsion.

 Sectors & technology